irmen/prog8/docs/source/libraries.rst

 cx16logo
 --------
-A 'fun' module that contains the Commander X16 logo and that allows you to print it anywhere on the screen.
+Just a fun module that contains the Commander X16 logo in PETSCII graphics and allows you to print it anywhere on the screen.

 prog8_lib
 ---------
 Low level language support.
 You should not normally have to bother with this directly.
-The compiler needs it for verious built-in system routines.
+The compiler needs it for various built-in system routines.

 gfx2  (cx16 only)